littlebenlittle/p2p-tun/README.md

 ## TODO

-- [ ] modify netfilter rules automatically
+- [ ] configure netfilter automatically
 - [ ] add property based tests
     - incoming and outgoing packets should not cause a `panic!`
-    - packet sent should equal packet received with destination addr modified to match configured ip address of peer
+    - packet sent should equal packet received
     - should drop requests from peer that does not have an associated ip4 address
-    - should not send packets to an ip4 address that does not have an associated peer id
+    - should not send packets to an ip4 address that is not in the CIDR range of an associated peer id
 - [ ] detect packet splitting due to improperly tuned MTU
 - [ ] find a better way to split stuff that needs `root` (creating tun) from stuff that doesn't